 Someone ran straight over his basement, their feet lightly shaking the ceiling and he could hear the gasping of what sounded like a woman.

-He stood frozen unsure what to do.
+He stood frozen, unsure of what to do.

 A second later, her pursuers ran over the basement, reverberating the entire room with their horrifically heavy footfalls.